 \subsection{Construction of the isometric bijection $\Phi$.}

-By Corollary \ref{TypeIIOnly}, we know $\Hyp_{Berk}({^\rho\C})$ consists of only Type II points.
-Hence by Berkovich classification Theorem, every point $x\in \Hyp_{Berk}$ can be represented by a closed ball $B(p, R)$.
+By Corollary \ref{TypeIIOnly}, $\Hyp_{Berk}({^\rho\C})$ consists of only Type II points.
+Hence by the Berkovich classification theorem, every point $x\in \Hyp_{Berk}$ can be represented by a closed ball $B(p, R)$.
 We consider a linear polynomial of the form

 with $M(B(0,1)) = B(p, R)$.
 Representing $a$ and $b$ by the sequences $(a_n)$ and $(b_n)$, we get a sequence of M\"obius transformations